FreeCAD/FPA/index.md

 {% if false %}
 Do you have an idea that could benefit from funding?
 See our [programs](./programs.md)

-Want to check out the 2023 budget?
+Want to check out budgets and spendings?
 All our [Finances](./finances.md) are public

 Values, procedures, rules, decisions, history in our [Handbook](/handbook/index.md)